 Teaching children about voting helps them better understand ways they can contribute and create impact in their communities.
 By talking with children about the reasons behind how we choose to vote, we also increase their understanding of community needs and model our values.

 Meet the Authors of this Post

 Katy Reynolds, LPC, CTRP-C, is a licensed professional counselor (LPC) and certified trauma and resilience practitioner (CTRP-C) on ChildSavers’ School Based Services team.
 She serves children and families by facilitating therapy as well as supporting school staff in navigating mental health challenges at the individual, classroom, and school system levels.

-Andrea Willis, MSW, is a Supervisee in Social Work on ChildSavers’ Immediate Response team which provides crisis intervention services to children experiencing a mental health crisis or a traumatic event.
+Andrea Willis, MSW, is a Supervisee in Social Work on ChildSavers’ Immediate Response team which provides 24/7, on-site therapy for children experiencing trauma.
 Andrea also serves several ChildSavers children and families in outpatient therapy each week.